 Simplicity, freshness and vibrancy are key to our menus.

-The Nettlefold is open to both hotel residents and non-residents every evening between 6.30pm -9pm.
+The Nettlefold is open to both hotel residents and non-residents every Friday and Saturday evening between 6.30pm -9pm.
 Booking in advance is required.

 The Palm Court lounge enlightens guests with its calm, airy ambience and an upliftingly bright sun lounge.
 It’s the perfect spot to relax whilst listening to gentle music from the era as you indulge in a light bite or delicious afternoon tea.
 It is so easy to drift off back to a bygone era and imagine some of our iconic historical guests of the past, including Agatha Christie and Noel Coward, doing just the same.